Troy Trojans football: Gerad Parker era (2024-present)

 On December 18, 2023, it was announced that Gerad Parker would become the 24th head coach of the Troy Trojans.
 His previous stop was as offensive coordinator and tight ends coach at Notre Dame.
 He has had other coaching stops at power five conference programs Penn State, West Virginia, Duke, and Purdue.

 Troy finished 4-8 (3-5) in Gerad Parker's first season as head coach with wins against Florida A&M, Coastal Carolina, Georgia Southern, and Southern Miss.
 Troy struggled with inexperience and injuries throughout the season but won 3 of their last 4 games to close out the season.

+Troy finished 8-6 (6-2) in Gerad Parker's second season as head coach with wins against Nicholls, Buffalo, South Alabama (in Overtime), Texas State, Louisiana-Monroe, Louisiana, Georgia State, and Southern Miss.
+For the first time since 2023, they also made the Sun Belt Championship., but they lost against James Madison (who would later make the CFP Playoffs), and they accepted a bowl game against Jacksonville State, which they would later lose.